entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > Zhu Y. *et al*.
 (2021), Character 342; Zhu Y. *et al*.
 (2022), Character 386.

 > - The coding of *Eosteus* is ?.
 The coding of *Megamastax amblyodus* is ?.

+> - The coding of *Achoania jarviki* is changed from ? to 1.

 > - The coding of *Psarolepis romeri* is changed from ? to 1.
 The coding of *Guiyu oneiros* is changed from ? to 1.
-The coding of *Achoania jarviki* is changed from ? to 1.
 The coding of *Diabolepis speratus* is changed from ? to 1 (Qiao, 2011).
 The coding of *Porolepis spp* is changed from 0 to 1 (Jarvik, 1972).
 The coding of *Glyptolepis groenlandica* is changed from 0 to 1 (Jarvik, 1972).

 > - The coding of *Meemannia*_like fish is ?.